USCbiostats/rbootcamp/program.md

         > and draw a 1,000 samples of size 10% and, using the functions
         > hist and abline, plot a histogram of the mean and draw a
         > vertical line at the place where the total mean lives.

+    Readings:

+    a.
+Chapter 20 of "R programming for Data Science" (by Roger D. Peng) (download [here](https://bookdown.org/rdpeng/rprogdatascience/r-nuts-and-bolts.html))

+    b. (optional) Chapter on Functional Programming of "Advanced R"" (by Hadley Wickham) (download [here](http://adv-r.had.co.nz/Functional-programming.html))

 3. Day 3

     a.
+R and Reproducible research: git, rmarkdown, and friends.

+    b.
 Communicating: Data viz with base R and ggplot2 (an overview)

     b.
 Presentation of projects (proposed):